-Smart Edits is a claims optimization tool that identifies potential billing errors within a claim and allows care providers the opportunity to review and repair before the claim is processed.
+Smart Edits is a claims optimization tool that identifies billing errors within a claim and allows care providers the opportunity to review and repair problematic claims.
 Smart Edits are sent within 24 hours of a claim submission, so you can review identified claims in a matter of hours instead of potential claims denials days later.

 When claims are submitted accurately and in compliance with the latest policies and regulations, it results in less re-work, quicker approvals and faster payments.

 Catch and fix claim errors before claims are processed, resulting in shorter wait time.

 Smart Edits are delivered via electronic data interchange (EDI) so no software required.

 The Smart Edits tool detects and flags errors within 24 hours of submitting a claim, prompting a Smart Edits message on your 277CA clearinghouse rejection report.
 How you respond to a Smart Edit depends on the type of Smart Edit that you receive.

 Return Edits: These edits are sent when a claim you submitted may be delayed or denied, due to potential billing errors.